This page describes functionality provided by the Tapestry-hibernate-core module, but the descriptions apply equally to the Tapestry-jpa module.

 Entity value encoding

-Value encoders are automatically created for all mapped Hibernate entity types.
+The Tapestry-hibernate-core module provides Value Encoder automatically for all mapped Hibernate entity types.
 This is done by encoding the entity as it's id (coerced to a String) and decoding the entity by looking it up in the Hibernate Session using the encoded id.
 Consider the following example:

 Accessing the page as /viewperson/152 would load the Person entity with id 152 and use that as the page context.

 If you prefer to use annotations, you may let Tapestry generate the page activation context handlers for you.
 Relying on an existing ValueEncoder for the corresponding property you can use the @PageActivationContext annotation.
 The disadvantage is that you can't access the handlers in a unit test.